mmbman/Katagiri/index.md

 The [**Talk Summaries**](summaries) page lists the talks that have been transcribed on this site, along with brief summaries written by Kikan.

 The [**List of Talks**](list) lists the talks that are present in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html), with links to the talks that have been transcribed.
-There are many Katagiri Roshi talks that are not on this list because they are not yet in the online audio archive.
+There are many talks that are not on this list because they are not yet in the online audio archive.

 ## Series of Talks

-Katagiri Roshi gave many series of talks on specific topics in Zen Buddhism – some during a *sesshin* (meditation retreat), some over the course of a few weeks or months, and some that were ongoing for years.
+Katagiri Roshi gave many series of talks on topics in Zen Buddhism – some during a *sesshin* (meditation retreat), some over the course of a few weeks or months, and some that were ongoing for years.
 Some of these series are listed below.
-Readers should be aware that Katagiri Roshi’s discussion of these topics is not limited to these series of talks; because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.
+Readers should be aware that Katagiri Roshi’s discussion of these topics is not limited to these talk series; because all Buddhist teaching is interrelated, these topics can and do come up anywhere in his talks.

 - [**Diamond Sutra**](diamond-sutra) (1979-1980)
 - [***Fukanzazengi*: Dogen's Universal Recommendation for Zazen**](fukanzazengi) (1979)
 - [**Blue Cliff Record (*Hekiganroku*)**](blue-cliff-record) (1979-1989)
 - [**Karma**](karma) (1980, 1987)

-These lists will be updated as more talks are transcribed.
+These lists will be updated as talks are transcribed.

 ## Latest Updates